Wartime Broadcasting Service: Operation

 After an attack, there would also have been a regional service tailored to local needs located in regional seats of government.
-Regional controllers were to use these smaller BBC studios to give out local messages to communities and would have been manned by BBC staff.
+Regional controllers were to use these smaller BBC studios to give out local messages to communities and would have been staffed by BBC personnel.
 If conventional air attacks destroyed peacetime broadcasting facilities, the Wartime Broadcasting Service would also have been activated.

 Regular drills and training exercises were held to give an air of realism, but many BBC staff saw them as pointless or declined to serve during a national emergency because they would not be allowed to take their families with them.
 One anonymous insider said, "I can't blame them for deciding there were better ways to go than to sit in a bunker with a group of local radio engineers."

 Programmes for broadcast

+Initially, an introductory statement was to be broadcast.
+The 1975 BBC War Book contained a version which explicitly described the WTBS as a BBC operation, reminded listeners of the country's division into Home Defence Regions, and stated that the broadcasts would consist of both WTBS transmissions and any transmissions made by a Regional Commissioner; the announcement would then list the areas falling within each Home Defence Region and the appropriate WTBS frequencies for said areas.
+Another version of the introductory broadcast merely announced that all national broadcasting now fell under the auspices of the WTBS, that listeners should stay tuned to its frequency until further notice, and that a timetable of broadcasts would be provided to preserve radio battery life.
+A region-by-region broadcast would then commence to ensure that listeners were tuned to the transmitter best suited to their particular locality.

-Initially, a post-attack statement was to be broadcast confirming a nuclear strike had hit the United Kingdom and warning of the dangers of fallout.
+In the event of a nuclear attack on the United Kingdom, the WTBS would be used to deliver the four-minute warning if the service had been set up by then; if not, or if a surprise attack was under way, the BBC proper would broadcast the warning.
+Afterwards, a post-attack statement would be broadcast confirming a nuclear strike had hit the country and warning of the dangers of fallout.
 It would have been broadcast every two hours on all radio frequencies set aside for the BBC for the first twelve hours after the attack.
-The script was released by the BBC under the Freedom of Information Act on 3 October 2008.
-It was recorded by Peter Donaldson, chief continuity announcer for BBC Radio 4.
+The statement was recorded by Peter Donaldson, chief continuity announcer for BBC Radio 4.
+The script, which was released by the BBC in October 2008, reads as follows:

 Jim Black, a BBC executive, compiled a schedule consisting of classic BBC drama, comedy and religious programmes to maintain morale.
 These included Round The Horne, I'm Sorry, I Haven't A Clue, Hancock's Half Hour and the Rodgers and Hammerstein musical The Sound of Music.
 Drama programmes included The Afternoon Play and Thirty-Minute Theatre.
 From the 1980s until 1993, the entertainment content was dropped and only official announcements would have been broadcast in order to conserve energy.